 Example:

 You receive an email that names you as the beneficiary of a will.
-The email will ask for your personal information to prove that you’re the actual beneficiary and to speed up your inheritance transfer as soon as possible.
+The email will ask for your personal information to prove you’re the beneficiary and speed up your inheritance transfer as soon as possible.
 Instead, you’re at risk of providing a fraudster the ability not to add your bank account but the access to withdraw your funds.

 Quid pro quo